 Spice Mix/ Garam Masala for Bangladeshi Mutton Tehari:

-- Wash Mutton chunks under running water and leave aside.
+- Wash Mutton chunks under running water and leave them aside.

-- Wash Rice and soak in water for 15 minutes.
+- Wash Rice and soak it in water for 15 minutes.

-- Drain the water from rice after 15 minutes.
+- Drain the water from the rice after 15 minutes.

 - Now divide the Onion into three portions.